Meet the Current Ambassadors

 I owe my newly evolved ability to keep finding and giving answers to my four-year-old child, who motivates me to step onto unchartered territories almost every day.
 Outside lab, I enjoy spending time with my little kid, reading books, and singing nursery rhymes together.
 I love exploring new avenues with him every day.
 We are scientists growing together!

 Hello!
-My name is Elena Pelech, and I am a postdoctoral researcher at the University of Illinois Urbana Champaign.
-My research interests involve ecological and technological methods to increase crop productivity sustainably.
-During my PhD, I studied the ecophysiological complexities of maize and soybean intercropping systems.
-I took many physiological measurements used to parametrize a three-dimensional plant simulation model.
-I am currently exploring the natural variation of mesophyll conductance during photosynthetic induction in wild soybean relatives for the RIPE project (realizing increased photosynthetic efficiency).
-My outreaches interests involve working with first-generation university students from working-class families.
-I also wish to support Ukrainian scientists, my late grandfather from Ukraine was a refugee during WW2.
-I am originally from the UK, and I enjoy hiking, gardening, travelling, and reading about mythology/history.
-Also, I am currently incubating 39 chicken eggs and 5 duck eggs (aka operation dinosaur), due to hatch in about 3 weeks!!
+My name is Elena Andrea Pelech, and I am a postdoctoral researcher at the University of Illinois Urbana-Champaign.
+My research interests involve ecological and technological methods to increase crop productivity.
+During my PhD, I studied the ecophysiological complexities of maize and soybean intercropping systems where I took many physiological measurements which were also used to parametrize a three-dimensional plant simulation model.
+I have explored the natural variation of mesophyll conductance during photosynthetic induction in ancestral soybean cultivars for the RIPE project (Realizing Increased Photosynthetic Efficiency) and I am currently working on improving the loss in photosynthetic efficiency found in the lower shade leaves of bioenergy sorghum (funded by the Department of Energy).
+I am also the outreach officer for the ASPB Environmental Ecological Plant Physiology section.
+In my free time, I enjoy hiking, gardening, video games, travelling, and reading about mythology/history.

 Jithesh Vijayan